 - Argument with repetition: if an argument from the past resurfaces, they will claim it no longer matters because it’s an old issue and has been beaten to death.
 An old argument, because it’s old, and even if it hasn’t been resolved, is unimportant now because it’s in the past.
 However, if they raise an issue from the past, it automatically is relevant without question.

-- Argument from silence: any absence of evidence to support your claim or position means it’s baseless.
+- Argument from silence: if you are married to a sociopath husband, any absence of evidence to support your claim or position means it’s baseless.
 If you do provide evidence, it often means that the “goalpost” of the argument has to be moved by them in order to maintain control.

 - Ad hominem argument: your argument, even if based in reality and demonstrably true, is nonetheless invalid because you are crazy, irrational, too emotional, etc.